JakubKazimierski/PythonPortfolio/README.md

 In Coderbyte directory I placed all solved by me tasks from site Coderbyte.com, before rankings were deleted it placed me at top 10 of users https://coderbyte.com/profile/Kazik

+In AlgoExpert directory I placed all solved by me tasks from site AlgoExpert.com

 In PLY_calculator I placed based on PLY lexer and parser calculator with reverse polish notation for modular group, task from my university.

 In SortingAlgorithms directory I placed most used sorting algorithms.